 top of page

-The Senior Photography Experience Welcome Guide
+The Senior Portrait Experience Welcome Guide

-They will be the star of a very relaxed and stress-free session.
 No two senior sessions are ever alike: I want your senior's images to authentically capture them - a process which involves getting to know them and gentle guidance to create a safe space for them to be themselves so that together we can create beautiful, authentic, and artistic images.

 The Process: